apache/kylin/website/_docs/tutorial/real_time_olap.md

 If you click each receiver in streaming tab of cube designer page, you will find a pop-up dialogue as below to indicate receiver behavior about assigned consumption task which shows the cube level statistics information.

 - Last Event Time: the value of the latest event's timestamp column
-- Latest Event Ingest Time: the moment of lastest ingestion
+- Latest Event Ingest Time: the moment of latest ingestion
 - Segments: all segment which state maybe active/ immutable/ remote persisted.
 - Partitions: topic partition which assigned to current receiver
-- Cosume Lag: total consume lag of all assigned partition
+- Consume Lag: total consume lag of all assigned partition

 ![image](/images/RealtimeOlap/monitor_streaming_1.png)